MirudulaShri260302/MLOps1/README.md

 2. **uvicorn**: Uvicorn is an [Asynchronous Server Gateway Interface - ASGI](https://youtu.be/vKjCkeJGbNk) web server implementation for Python.
 It is often used to serve FastAPI aplications.

 The workflow involves the following steps:
-1. Training a Decision Tree Classifier on Iris Dataset.
+1. Training a Random Forest Classifier on Heart Disease Dataset.
 2. Serving the trained model as an API using FastAPI and uvicorn.

 ## Setting up the lab